Demigoddrre/grocery_store_project_sqllite3/README.md

 Ensure the following are installed:
 - **Python 3.x** and **pip**
 - **SQLite 3** (default with Python installation)
-- Internet connection (for SendGrid API)
+- Internet connection (for future SendGrid API integration)

 ### Installation Steps